JACCCostring/HttpServerWapper/README.md

 -----Example----

-Note: this example is made with a different build code implementation then the original uploaded with the code.

-1 - adding a record to a database with a front-end DB gestor application that i developed.
+1 - adding a record to a database with a front-end DB gestor application that i developed earlier.

 ![image](https://user-images.githubusercontent.com/93591202/158585345-866c6ef5-5c41-4a95-859e-8ab439770a2c.png)

-2 - retrieving JSON data from a backend API implemented with this Http Server Wrapper.
+2 - retrieving JSON data from a an API implemented with this Http Wrapper Server.

 ![image](https://user-images.githubusercontent.com/93591202/158585751-d2e1f841-a321-4f65-8545-b5b7c1fc249e.png)